-Balance of payments – stable enough
+Balance of payments – C/A deficit to widen

-Monetary policy- easing bias
+Monetary policy- remaining accommodative

-FX outlook – tracking the ZAR
+FX outlook – taking a cue from the ZAR